AlternateFire/NKWebsite/README.md

 This website examins a handful of vehicles from North korea that demonstrate technical achievments, or provide major strategic and tatical enhancements to the Korean People's Army (KPA).
 I hope to broadly uncover and discuss about the vehicles I've selected to broader audience.
 For fun, I did this website in the propaganda asthetic of North Korea.
 I personally find their propaganda style to be quite over-the-top, but charming, and I thought it would be interesting to design the website off of this style.

+### Disclaimer:
+I do not support the North Korean Government and it's actions, this is just a project for fun!

 Vehicles to be covered as of right now:
 M2020 (Cheonma-2), M2018 (Juche 107), Hwasong-18